Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

 \subsection{SimNICT dataset with large NICT quantity and diversity}

-As shown in Fig.\hyperref[fig2_exp1]{2a,2b}, our SimNICT is a large-scale NICT dataset that contains 3.6 million images featuring various NICT settings and body regions.
-It starts from the ICT images from ten publicly CT datasets (Sec.\ref{data}) with a total of 9,639 volumes.
-Three NICT settings (LDCT, SVCT, and LACT) across four body regions (head, chest, abdomen, and lower-limbs) have been enrolled into the SimNICT dataset (Fig.\hyperref[fig2_exp1]{2b}), having much larger diversity than the existing works.
-We compared the quantity and diversity of the NICT data used in the recent or typical NICT enhancement works, i.e., FBPConvNet \cite{jin2017deep}, RED-CNN \cite{chen2017low}, and ProCT \cite{ma2023universal}.
-It has more than 360 times data quality compared with the existing works so our SimNICT is the currently largest NICT enhancement dataset.
-It will pre-train the model for the enhancement of extensive NICT images, supporting the model's learning for universal enhancement ability.
-Although our SimNICT is a simulation dataset, it is simulated to meet the physical process of NICT imaging (illustrated in Sec.\ref{SimNICT}), achieving realistic defects in the simulated NICT images.
-Our real-world validation, Sec.\ref{result3}, has demonstrated the generalizability of the model trained by the SimNICT on real-world data.
+As shown in Fig.\hyperref[fig2_exp1]{2a,2b}, our SimNICT is a large-scale NICT dataset containing 3.6 million images across diverse NICT settings and body regions.
+It is derived from ICT images sourced from ten publicly available CT datasets (Sec.\ref{data}), totaling 9,638 volumes.
+Three NICT settings (LDCT, SVCT, and LACT) and four body regions (head, chest, abdomen, and lower-limbs) are incorporated into SimNICT (Fig.\hyperref[fig2_exp1]{2b}), offering significantly greater diversity than existing datasets.
+We compared the data volume and variability against recent representative NICT enhancement methods, including FBPConvNet \cite{jin2017deep}, RED-CNN \cite{chen2017low}, and ProCT \cite{ma2023universal}.
+SimNICT provides over 360 times the data quantity of existing works, establishing it as the largest NICT enhancement dataset to date.
+It will pre-train the model for the enhancement of extensive NICT images, enabling universal enhancement capabilities.
+Although simulated, SimNICT replicates the physical principles of NICT imaging (Sec.\ref{SimNICT}), ensuring realistic defect generation.
+Real-world validation in Sec.\ref{result3} confirms the generalizability of SimNICT-trained models on clinical data.